 Zap! will cover all sorts of systems and games, old and (sometimes) new, but since 80's systems are my favorites, (like games from the great era of 1987-1989), most of this page will be devoted to games from those years.
 I plan on reviewing lots of games, adding more links, and a top 10 best games ever list for other systems (to go along with the top 10 NES and SMS list) as well.

 The exiting news I have this month is that the new Zap! business card design is complete, check it out!, Also, be sure to check out our Facebook, MySpace, Twitter, and YouTube accounts.
 We have been doing exceptionally well on social media and will continue to grow in the future.
 The Zap! business cards also came out nice, have a look.
 The forums are also more than five years old now (January 19, 2009), so please check them out and post!

 Chat about classic, current, and future video games with gamers around the world in the forums.

 Join our MySpace page!
-Right now we have over 700 friends and growing.
+Right now we have over 700 friends.